 Academies are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts – a network of schools under one legal body.

-Ark’s relationship with the Secretary of State is set out in the Amendment and Restatement agreement.
-There are also supplemental funding agreements for each individual school in the network, including Ark Oval Primary.
+Ark’s relationship with the Secretary of State is set out in the master funding agreement.
+There are also supplemental funding agreements for each individual school in the network, including Ark Oval Academy.

-Ark Oval Primary Academy's LGB is made up as follows:
+Ark Oval Academy's LGB is made up as follows:

 - The Principal

 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance:

 - Good insight into the specific challenges at the school and the general challenges of operating top-quality schools